alotoftype/shopify-strap/readme.md

 ## Styling
 The themes stylesheet is written in either `SASS` or `SCSS` and implement the [Bootstrap 4](http://getbootstrap.com/) framework components.

+**The stylesheet is named `stylesheet.css` which at this time should be kept under this name.
+Future releases will enable custom naming of assets.**

 > Please note that the theme does NOT implement Bootstraps jQuery components